Parkside Primary School

-Parkside Primary School is a coeducational R-7 school (5–13 year olds) located in the Adelaide inner suburb of Parkside.
-The school is located at 12 Robsart Street and occupies the land between Young Street, Robsart Street and Castle Street.
-It is one of South Australia's earliest established Primary Schools and currently has an enrolment of 410 students, who come from different cultural backgrounds.
+Parkside Primary School is a coeducational R–6 school (5–12 year olds) located in the Adelaide inner suburb of Parkside, South Australia.
+The school is located at 12 Robsart Street and occupies the land between Young Street, Robsart Street, Kenilworth Road and Castle Street.
+The school's house system consists of four teams, Yellow, Red, Blue, and Green, one for each of the four streets surrounding the school.
+It is one of South Australia's earliest established Primary Schools and currently has an enrolment of 360, who come from different cultural backgrounds.